CCSP: The (ISC)2 Cloud Security Certification

-Recently the Cloud Security Alliance and ISC2 announced a new cloud security certification: Certified Cloud Security Professional or CCSP for short (you can read the official announcement here at ISC2 and here at CSA).
+In 2015 the Cloud Security Alliance and ISC2 announced a new cloud security certification: Certified Cloud Security Professional, or CCSP.

 The CCSP certification

 CCSP has six domains that cover cloud computing and its risks.

 Unsurprisingly, the first domain is about cloud architectural concepts and its impact on risk.
 Second is about data security, arguably the pivotal dimension in cloud computing.
 The third domain elaborates on the cloud infrastructure stack, which covers business continuity as well.
 The fourth domain covers application security and identity management, while the fifth domain is about operations in a cloud world.
 Finally, the last domain is about legal and compliance.

 You will find more details about the six domains further down this page.

 CCSP is supposed to be a more extensive certification than CCSK with a more formal exam and a requirement for five years in IT; at least three of which must have been spent in security, and at least one year in cloud computing.